What steps may the department or self-insurer take when concerned about the amount or appropriateness of drugs prescribed for the injured worker?

 • Require that the provider send a treatment plan addressing the drug concerns;

 • Request a consultation from an appropriate specialist;

-(2) If the attending physician or worker does not comply with these requests, the department or self-insurer may discontinue payment for the drug after adequate prior notification has been given to the worker, pharmacy and physician.
+(2) If the provider or worker does not comply with these requests, the department or self-insurer may discontinue payment for the drug after adequate prior notification has been given to the worker and the provider.

 (4) Other corrective actions may be taken in accordance with WAC 296-20-01100

 , Risk of harm.

 [Statutory Authority: RCW 51.04.020

 .
 WSR 13-12-024, § 296-20-03015, filed 5/28/13, effective 7/1/13; WSR 00-01-040, § 296-20-03015, filed 12/7/99, effective 1/20/00.]